SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Brainstorming.md

 - Livvy falls for Miles, then Simon falls for Livvy, then the Grace situation ensues
 - Miles' need for the group to conform exactly to his standards

+Really it seems Wyatt is the only type to stand up against Miles' outbursts, aside from Livvy once she's hit her limit and makes a really bad scene

 Similarities between characters:

 - Simon and Wyatt both ignore the world and stick without realms that make them feel comfortable